Jingvu/Anime-Database-Preprocessing-R-Project/README.md

 Outliers can:
 - Raise error variance
 - Weaken the power of statistical tests
-- Bias model parameter estimate/
+- Bias model parameter estimate\
 However, outliers aren’t always removed.
 In some cases, like anomaly or fraud detection, outliers can provide valuable insights and should be investigated further.

 #### b.
 There are two main types of outliers:
-- **Univariate outliers**: involve a single variable and are identified within the distribution of that variable
+- **Univariate outliers**: involve a single variable and are identified within the distribution of that variable (can be detected by boxplot or distance based methods for normally distributed data)
-- **Multivariate outliers**: involve multiple variables and are identified within the multidimensional distribution
+- **Multivariate outliers**: involve multiple variables and are identified within the multidimensional distribution (can be detected by boxplot, scatter plot for a given pair of variables, The mahalanobis distance or QQ plot)

 #### c.
 Common causes of outliers:
 - **Data Entry Errors** (Ex: Entering "1000" instead of "100" for a salary value)